RafaGago/mini-async-log-c/readme.md

 Tradeoffs
 =========

-When using this library consider that it is an asynchronous logger designed to optimize the caller/producer consider if you really need an asynchronous logger and if performance at the call site is very important for your application.
+When using this library remember that this is an asynchronous logger designed to optimize the caller/producer site.
+Consider if your application really needs an asynchronous logger and if performance at the call site is more important than the added complexity of having an asynchronous logger.

-Consequences on the design taken on this logger:
+Tradeoffs:

 - It trades code size at the call site for performance.
 On C each log macro call puts at least one branch and two function calls with error code checks at the calling site.
 This is without counting parameters.
-For each parameter there is at least a call to "memcpy" too.
+For each parameter there is at least a (hopefully optimized away) call to "memcpy" too.

   On C++ it does exactly the same operations, but considering the language standards I wouldn't call it more bloated than any other implementation using